FIELD AUDIT · SHUFFLE/MINES

 SHFL rakeback is a layer above the expected 99 percent baseline.
 Net loss compounds back as SHFL tokens via daily plus weekly/monthly bonuses tied to tier progression.

-Shuffle mines vs Stake mines, what is different?
+How does shuffle mines vs Stake mines, what is different? work?

 Both share canonical 5x5 grid mechanic, identical HMAC implementation, and standard cluster RTP baseline.
 Differences: Shuffle adds SHFL token rakeback (Stake has no native token); Shuffle has sub-1-minute payouts (Stake at standard cluster speed); Shuffle is newer (2023 versus 2017).